OAI/OpenAPI-Specification/proposals/2024-06-01-Self-Identification-and-Bundling.md

 These challenges can be solved by combining two already-existing concepts:

-1. A simplified analog of JSON Schema's `$id` that appears in exactly one place: the `self` field in root OpenAPI Objects / Arazzo Objects
+1. A simplified analog of JSON Schema's `$id` that appears in exactly one place: a new `self` field in root OpenAPI Objects / Arazzo Objects
 2. Existing YAML and JSON streaming formats:
     * YAML native streams [RFC 9512 §3.2](https://www.rfc-editor.org/rfc/rfc9512.html#name-yaml-streams) `application/yaml`
     * JSON Text Sequences [RFC 7464](https://www.rfc-editor.org/rfc/rfc7464) `application/json-seq`